 Bruce Lee is a household name and, although he died relatively young, the legacy he left simply by being really good at punching people is astounding.
 Now there are many oft-repeated facts about the supposed almost superhuman abilities of Mr. Lee, and a simple Google search for his name leads to dozens of people questioning the veracity of them.
 So here are some tales of Bruce Lee’s superpowers, backed up with books.
 Knowledge is power.
+Top 10 Amazing Facts about Bruce Lee that show he may have been the next step in human evolution.

 10. The Dragon Flag